UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 - Prisma schema has been created - although database work has not begun.

+### Grant Module
+- Tracks and records all grants
+- Admins need to be able to add information to grant records
+- Admins need to be able to delete information to grant records
+- Admins need to be able to edit information to grant records
+- Admins need to be able to import/export information (documents, like a budget, or notes in .docx or .pdf format) to grant records

+### Donation Module
+- Tracks and records of all online donations
+- Allows offline donations to be manually logged
+- Creates donor profiles
+- Admins need to be able to add information to donation records
+- Admins need to be able to delete information to donation records
+- Admins need to be able to edit information to donation records
+- Admins need to be able to import/export information (documents or notes in .docx or .pdf format) to donation records

+### General Administrative Dashboard
+- Administrators need to be able create an account
+- Administrators need to be able to log in to access the dashboard
+- After an administrator logs in
+    - Show graphics about grant and donation information
+    - Navigation bar to donation and grants module

+### Mailing
+- Admins need to be able to access email and mailing addresses
+- Needs to be able to send Thank You Letters/Receipts for donations
+- Needs to be able to send acknowledgements for grants

 ## Past semester (Spring 2024)

 ### Grants Module